 It is the best remedy for these all ailments due to its properties called piperine in it.
 The Piperine contains in Pippali helps to fight certain parasites that can damage the digestive system.
 The Piperine defends it by forming the lining of the intestines.

 Indian long pepper is used individually or sometimes used in combination with other herbs to cure that particular ailment.
 So add long pepper powder in your food while cooking or consuming fruits on regular can keep you healthy and fit.

 Pippali Churna (Long Pepper) Health Benefits

 Pippali has a tremendous variety of health benefits and therefore, there is a wide range of methods for taking this herb.
-The simplest way to get benefits of Pippali is using as the daily regimen instead of black pepper or addition to any savory dish.
+The simplest way to get benefits from Pippali is using it as a daily regimen instead of black pepper or addition to any savory dish.

 Pippali is generally used with other elements for various health benefits below are some of the remedies that can be used in day to day life.

 1.Seizures: Take Long pepper powder, Indian hemp (cannabis) and dry ginger, mix all three into equal parts and take 2 grams with honey twice at least 30 minutes before eating.

 2.Coughs and Colds: Take 1/8 tsp.
 Pippali churna, 1/4 tsp.
 Ginger and 1/4 tsp.
 Turmeric.
 Mix them all in 1/4 cup of warm water add 1 tsp. of honey.
 Take in the morning waking up from sleep and repeat again in the afternoon between 2-4 p.m.